pooyatavan/Activity-Watch-Import-Export-/README.md

 This project collects ActivityWatch data from all your systems and imports it into a central server so you can see activity for every machine in one place.

-- **Export**: The export script reads all data from ActivityWatch via its API, saves it to a JSON file, and uploads that file to OneDrive [web:1].
+- **Export**: The export script reads all data from ActivityWatch via its API, saves it to a JSON file, and uploads that file to OneDrive.
-- **Import**: The import script deletes every existing bucket from the previous run, then imports and updates all buckets from the JSON files stored in OneDrive back into ActivityWatch [web:7].
+- **Import**: The import script deletes every existing bucket from the previous run, then imports and updates all buckets from the JSON files stored in OneDrive back into ActivityWatch.

 ## ActivityWatch